-Improved rabies vaccination programs for pets and better treatment for people who have been bitten have dramatically reduced the number of human rabies cases in this country.
-The majority of recent human cases acquired in the U.S.have resulted from exposure to bats.
+Improved rabies vaccination programs for domestic animals (cats, dogs, ferrets, etc.) and better treatment for people who have been bitten have dramatically reduced the number of human rabies cases in this country.
+The majority of recent human cases acquired in the U.S. have resulted from exposure to bats.
+In Kentucky, rabies is found primarily in skunks and bats.
 To prevent the spread of rabies to humans, keep your pet’s vaccinations current and avoid contact with wild animals.

 If you have been bitten

 - Don’t panic, but don’t ignore the bite.

 - Wash the wound thoroughly and vigorously with soap and lots of water.